maelou363/house_wars/README.md

 * In Share Results form after clicking to close and reset to recalculate the UI 'message sent' does not reset.
 Fixed this by adding a innerText change within the resetValue function.
 * EmailJS email template stopped sending results and just sending a blank email.
 We console logged values to confirm they were populating and they were.
 We confirmed on EmailJS EmailHistory that values were getting delivered.
 Ended up being that simply changing the color and font of the email template is what causes this bug.
 The fix was to make the email template plain.... unfortunately...
 * 'submit' Event Listener is firing on the FAQ button that is not connected - fix was to remove the javascript import off of faq.html page.
+* FAQ button was not entirely clickable.
+Only if the area directly around the text.
+I added an onclick in the div surrounding the button to allow that entire area to be clickable.
+* 20% deposit results were going way to far in decimal places for unique numbers.
+Added a Math.round to results to fix problem.

 [Back to Top](#table-of-contents)